200 WATER STREET • WILMINGTON, DE 19801 • BOX OFFICE 302.594.1100 • ADMIN 302.594.1104

 In 1983, the group acquired the riverfront tract of land bounded by Orange Street to the east, Water Street to the north, and Thorn Street to the west, renamed Avenue of the Arts (although you can still read Thorn Street on the Amtrak bridge.)
 With the entire block of land to themselves, all that Mitchell and Moeckel Carbonell were missing was a bulkhead.

 At this same time, what Delaware Theatre Company was missing was a home.
-Eric Schaeffer, DTC's Director of Production, who has been with the theatre since 1983, explains the many hardships of their former residence in the French Street Firehouse, where the company had been producing plays since its foundation in 1978.
+Eric Schaeffer, DTC's Former Director of Production, explains the many hardships of their former residence in the French Street Firehouse, where the company had been producing plays since its foundation in 1978.
 In this one small building the theatre's rehearsals, set construction, office work, and plays all took place.
 Set pieces were built in the basement shop and hoisted (by hand) through a trap door in the stage floor.
 The third floor rehearsal room and second floor dressing rooms were connected to the theatre by a narrow spiral staircase.
 The theatre's control booth (where lights and sound are run during a production) was built into the former hose-drying tower.
 Conditions were rough, but it served its purpose valiantly.
 A time came when the block on which the abandoned firehouse stood was to be sold, and DTC turned to the government for an answer.

 The state struck a deal with Mitchell Associates and Moeckel Carbonell Associates — in exchange for the construction of their bulkhead they would sell the land to the state, who in turn would lease the land to DTC for one dollar a year.
 DTC was temporarily relocated to the Absolom Jones Community Center for the 1984-1985 season until their site, a former meat rendering plant, was destroyed, and reborn as a theatre.
 Finally, DTC would have everything all in one place and a home to call their own.